rust-lang/rfcs/text/0000-procedural-vtables.md

 - [Syntax of ?Sized](https://github.com/rust-lang/rfcs/pull/490)

 This RFC differs from all the other RFCs in that it focusses on a procedural way to generate vtables, thus also permitting arbitrary user-defined compile-time conditions by aborting via `panic!`.
+Another difference is that this RFC allows arbitrary layouts of the wide pointer instead of just allowing custom metadata fields of wide pointers.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions